By the end of this lesson you should understand:

 In LiveCode fields you can:

-Still, LiveCode fields do not have the capabilities of a full-featured word processor:
+Still, LiveCode fields do not have the capabilities of a full-featured word processor.
+For instance, text fields don't have advanced features like spell checking, footnotes, robust table support, etc.

 Another type of control object in LiveCode is a graphic.
 A graphic object is a resizable vector shape that appears on a card.
 Since it is a shape defined by a mathematical formula (rather than ‘bitmapped’ data, as with images), it may be altered and transformed without becoming distorted or pixilated, as can happen with images.